Potato-Rosemary Crusted Fish Fillets

 Food as Medicine

 People who eat fish regularly have a much lower risk of heart disease and heart attack than people who don’t consume fish.
-Cod is also a good source of vitamins B6 and B12.
+Cod is also a good source of vitamin B6 and vitamin B12.

 12 ounces thick fish fillet, such as cod or halibut, cut in half